lesleyrs/Client3/README.md

 wiimote IR pointer works as mouse, Dpad works as arrow keys, home button to exit.

+lowmem is recommended, highmem only barely fits in wii's memory and crashes quite fast.
+Might become better if the last small leaks are fixed.

 TODO: draw wiimote cursor on screen to show exact position (need double buffer just for this), support keyboard and mouse on wii, audio, add game offset on real HW?

 #### 3DS